gsvh/guide-to-git/A-Somewhat-Comprehensive-Guide-to-Git.md

-# A Somewhat Comprehensive Guide to Git
+# <a name="A-Somewhat-Comprehensive-Guide-to-Git"/>A Somewhat Comprehensive Guide to Git

 ## A Guide to the Guide